jenkinsci/plugin-installation-manager-tool/README.md

 * `github-branch-source:https://updates.jenkins.io/2.121/latest/github-branch-source.hpi` - will treat the url like the version, which is not likely the behavior you want
 * `github-branch-source::https://updates.jenkins.io/2.121/latest/github-branch-source.hpi` - will download plugin from url

-If a plugin to be downloaded from the incrementals repository is requested using the -plugins option from the CLI, the plugin name should be enclosed in quotes, since the semi-colon can be interpretted as the end of the command.
+If a plugin to be downloaded from the incrementals repository is requested using the -plugins option from the CLI, the plugin name should be enclosed in quotes, since the semi-colon is otherwise interpretted as the end of the command.

 ```
-java -jar plugin-management-cli/target/plugin-management-cli-1.0-SNAPSHOT-jar-with-dependencies.jar -p "workflow-support:incrementals;org.jenkins-ci.plugins.workflow;2.19-rc289.d09828a05a74"
+java -jar plugin-management-cli/target/plugin-management-tool.jar -p "workflow-support:incrementals;org.jenkins-ci.plugins.workflow;2.19-rc289.d09828a05a74"
 ```

 For plugins listed in a .txt file, each plugin must be listed on a new line.
+Comments beginning with `#` will be filtered out.
 Other [import formats](https://issues.jenkins-ci.org/browse/JENKINS-58147) coming soon.

+#### Other Information
+The plugin manager tries to use update center json to get the latest information about a plugin's dependencies.
+If this information is unavailable, it will use the dependency information in the provided in the MANIFEST.MF file after the plugin has been downloaded.